 8. Titli Asana (Butterfly Pose)

 Butterfly pose is a wonderful seated posture another name for Baddha Konasana is the Bound Angle Pose.
 And sometimes called Throne or Cobblers pose as it resembles the sitting position of a cobbler during work.
-Regular practice of this pose can cures health of reproductive system.
+Regular practice of this pose can cures the health of the reproductive system.
 And more beneficial in stretches the inner thighs and sciatica pain.

 Skip it:- Never do practice this asana if you are menstruating.